evanbruno617/house_property_evaluator/README.md

 ## Using Sum
 ---
 The above data is only using the data from Decemeber of each month.
-Another hypothesis to be tested if there is a better correlation when taking the same of the total prices of each year.
+Another hypothesis to be tested if there is a better correlation when taking the sum of the total prices of each year.
 By performing the same analysis as before, it was found that Information and Construction have the highest R^2 values so this was used in the multiple linear regression.
 After performing the multiple linear regression this was the results.

 ![pic](https://github.com/evanbruno617/house_property_evaluator/blob/main/Resources/Sum_price.png)